mokandev/GPT3-Project/README.md

 # The GPT3 Project

-The goal of this project was to build an app from zero, and to practice and improve my skills in CSS.
+The goal of this project was to build an app from zero, also to practice and improve my skills in CSS.

 ---